CSCfi/csc-user-guide/docs/apps/visit.md

 VisIt is an open source, versatile software for scientific visualization.
 VisIt is available on Puhti and we recommend [the Puhti web interface remote desktop](../computing/webinterface/desktop.md) for running the GUI.
 [NoMachine](nomachine.md) can be used as a fallback option.

+!!!
+Note
+    You can now also enable [interactive visualization with GPU acceleration](../computing/webinterface/accelerated-visualization.md) for better
+    performance.
+In this case, select `Accelerated visualization` instead of `Desktop` in the Puhti web interface.

 ## License

 VisIt is free also for commercial use and has been released under [BSD Open Source License](https://github.com/visit-dav/visit/blob/develop/LICENSE)